goldipl/react-cms-component/README.md

 Let's move on to discuss the main functionality.
 The `<SidebarTagsModal />` has been divided into 3 minor components that make up the full functionality.

-- `<SidebarTagsModal />` - modal creates a main structure containing a modal template with a title and a hook to hide the modal & incluce main tag component named TagsComponent
+- `<SidebarTagsModal />` - modal creates a main structure containing a modal template with a title and a hook to hide the modal & include main tag component named TagsComponent
 - `<TagsComponent />` - component contains the other 2 components:

   - `<TagsOptions />` - the component responsible for 3 functions such as: CMS AI (currently unavailable), text analysis & the most popular tags